apache/flink/docs/ops/deployment/index.md

 applications.
 These approaches differ based on the deployment mode and target, but also have commonalities, which are described here.

 To provide a dependency, there are the following options:
 - files in the **`lib/` folder** are added to the classpath used to start Flink.
 It is suitable for libraries such as Hadoop or file systems not available as plugins.
-Beware that classes added here can potentially interfere with Flink, for example if Flink you are adding a different version of a library already provided by Flink.
+Beware that classes added here can potentially interfere with Flink, for example if you are adding a different version of a library already provided by Flink.

 - **`plugins/<name>/`** are loaded at runtime by Flink through separate classloaders to avoid conflicts with classes loaded and used by Flink.
 Only jar files which are prepared as [plugins]({% link ops/plugins.md %}) can be added here.